Supervized

-Supervized is a 2019 comedy superhero film, directed by Steve Barron.
-The film was produced by Barron and Kieran Corrigan and starring Tom Berenger, Beau Bridges, Fionnula Flanagan, Louis Gossett Jr., Elya Baskin and Fiona Glascott.
+Supervized is a 2019 comedy superhero film directed by Steve Barron.
+The film was produced by Barron and Kieran Corrigan, and stars Tom Berenger, Beau Bridges, Fionnula Flanagan, Louis Gossett Jr., Elya Baskin and Fiona Glascott.
 It was released on July 19, 2019, in the United States, under a limited showing and on video on demand, and December 12, 2019, worldwide.

 Plot

 Ray lives in Dunmanor, a retirement home for the International Superhero Federation in Ireland.
 He is embittered by the fact that the public has largely forgotten him, and even his own grandchildren are rather fond of a new superhero, Celestro.

 During a birthday party for one of the residents, Hurricane Jane, another resident, Jerry, gets out of control.
 The incident prompts Alicia, the facility's warden, to have Jerry's powers "downwardly managed".
 A short time after the procedure, Jerry dies, making Ray suspicious.
 When Dunmanor's residents attend Hero Day at the nearby town, Ray spots some youths using Jerry's powers.
 Thinking that the administration of the retirement home is stealing and selling superpowers, Ray asks Celestro for help, but he doesn't want to get involved.
 So Ray and his former sidekick Ted sneak off the bus to investigate.
 They are trying to tail the youths and end up interrupting a car theft.
 Their misinterpreted actions are covered in a local newspaper, causing Alicia to announce that Ray will be downwardly managed.
 The other residents are tested for their power control level and almost all ordered to be downwardly managed also.